 Marcin Spychala, BigFix Technical Advisor, Acting Team Leader EMEA, HCL Software

 - Key topics: Leveraging CyberFocus Analytics to Minimize Business Interruption, Leveraging AI to Automate Vulnerability Remediation, Delivering Comprehensive Continuous Compliance, Protection Level Agreement Definitions and Reporting

 14.00-14.30 Learning from 10000 hours of enterprise forensics

 Fabio Viggiani, CTO at Truesec and Alexander Andersson, Principal Forensic Consultant at Truesec

 - What did we learn?
 What mistakes did we make?
 Are there any similarities between organizations that suffer from major cyber attacks?
 The session will take us through the entire lifecycle of an incident from start to end.
 We will cover incident response on a high level, but will also take technical deep dives on advanced forensic methodology and threat actor tactics and techniques.
 You will also learn how to apply the learnings to better protect your organization.

 15.05-15.50 Discussion Quantum computing and cyber security

-Panelists: Angela Robinson Mathematician, NIST, Juha Vartiainen co-founder and COO of IQM Quantum computers, Kimmo Järvinen CTO and co-founder of Xiphera Ltd, Kari Seppänen Licentiate of Science (Technology), Principal Scientist, Project Manager.
-Senior Scientist VTT
+Panelists: Angela Robinson Mathematician, NIST, Juha Vartiainen co-founder and COO of IQM Quantum computers, Kimmo Järvinen CTO and co-founder of Xiphera Ltd, Sami Lehtonen, Senior Scientist, M.Sc (Tech), VTT.